Moss Treatment and Control Service Page

 Also, most any roofing contractors will not even give you that kind of option.
 It would not be something they would be willing to do or warranty, even thought the CCB only requires a 1 year warranty on construction.
 There incentive is to sell you a complete new roofing job.

-How does moss damage wood shakes?
+How does moss damage wood shakes

 Clay & concrete roofing tiles